Particularised/RTranslate/README.md

 # RTranslate
 > Translate any word or sentence in real time on your screen with OCR and DeepL API.
 Primarily for reading documents, articles, novels/visual novels.
 Unfortunately, only EN to TH is available as of now because I initially intended this to be used for personal purposes.
-I'll update later if I got time.
-(UI are vibe coded so expect inconsistencies)

 ## Download (No Installation Required)
 You do not need to install Python or use a terminal to run this app.